Buffalo Bulls baseball: Bulls in Major League Baseball

-The first Buffalo alumnus to appear in Major League Baseball was Bill Schuster, who debuted with the Pittsburgh Pirates in 1937.
-The most notable Bull from the pre-draft era was Eddie Basinski, who picked up 147 hits in 203 games with the Pirates and Brooklyn Dodgers between 1944 and 1947.
+The first Buffalo alumnus to appear in Major League Baseball (MLB) was Bill Schuster, who debuted with the Pittsburgh Pirates in 1937.
+The most notable Buffalo alumnus from the pre-draft era was Eddie Basinski, who picked up 147 hits in 203 games with the Pirates and Brooklyn Dodgers between 1944 and 1947.
+However, both players attended Buffalo before the school sponsored a baseball program.

-Since the Major League Baseball Draft began in 1965, Buffalo has had 33 players selected.
+Since the Major League Baseball draft began in 1965, Buffalo has had 33 players selected.